1984hosting/1984-connector-for-dk-and-woocommerce/README.md

 The API is provided in OpenAPI format.
 A client library may be automatically generated with the [Swagger Editor](https://editor.swagger.io) for most programming languages.

 1. Open the [Swagger Editor](https://editor.swagger.io) in a browser.
-2. Go to `File` -> `Import URL` and paste the URL `[https://api.dkplus.is/api/v1](https://api.dkplus.is/api/v1)`.
+2. Go to `File` -> `Import URL` and paste the URL [`https://api.dkplus.is/api/v1`](https://api.dkplus.is/api/v1).
 3. Browse the API with the generated documentation and experimentation tools.

 ### WebHooks

 WebHooks provide a way for DK to notify an external program of a change that occurs.
-This can be used to replace functionality that constantly pulls new information from the WooCommerce side.
+This can be used instead of constantly pulling new information with a scheduled task runner.

+In other words, we can both have WooCommerce speak with DK, and DK speak with WooCommerce.

 This is described further in the API documentation available via Swagger.